opendocsg/opendoc-supreme-court-practice-directions-2021/PART-08-Originating Processes, Documents, and Service In or Out of Singapore.md

 <li>(c)	applications for apportionment of salvage in Order 33, Rule 32(1) of the Rules of Court 2021;</li>

 <li>(d)	applications under the Land Titles (Strata) Act in Order 49, Rule 2 of the Rules of Court 2021;</li>

 <li>(e)	applications and appeals under the Patents Act in Order 69, Rules 9(1), 10(1) and 13(1) of the Rules of Court 2021;</li>

 <li>(f)	applications and appeals under the Trade Marks Act in Order 70, Rules 2(1) and 4(1) of the Rules of Court 2021;</li>

 <li>(g)	applications for admission of advocate and solicitor under section 12 of the Legal Profession Act;</li>

-<li>(h)	applications for ad hoc admissions under section 15 of the Legal Profession Act;</li>
+<li>(h)	applications for <em>ad hoc</em> admissions under section 15 of the Legal Profession Act;</li>

 <li>(i)	applications for permission for eligibility for election or appointment as a member of Council of Law Society under section 49(6) of the Legal Profession Act;</li>

 <li>(j)	applications for an order that a solicitor be struck off the roll, etc. under section 98(1) of the Legal Profession Act;</li>

 <li>(k)	applications for the name of a solicitor to be replaced on the roll under section 102(2) of the Legal Profession Act;</li>

+<li>(l)	applications for the vesting of property of a registered trade union in a trustee under section 45 of the Trade Unions Act;</li>

+<li>(m)	applications by the Public Trustee for the appointment of new trustees to administer a charitable trust under section 63(4) of the Trustees Act; and</li>

+<li>(n)	applications for a company to be placed under judicial management under section 227A of the Companies Act or section 90 of the Insolvency, Restructuring and Dissolution Act 2018.</li>

 </ul>
-(l)	applications for the vesting of property of a registered trade union in a trustee under section 45 of the Trade Unions Act;

-(m)	applications by the Public Trustee for the appointment of new trustees to administer a charitable trust under section 63(4) of the Trustees Act; and

-(n)	applications for a company to be placed under judicial management under section 227A of the Companies Act or section 90 of the Insolvency, Restructuring and Dissolution Act 2018.

 ## 58. Identification numbers to be stated in cause papers

 ***Parties named in the title of the documents***

 (1)	Where a party to any proceedings in the Supreme Court first files a document in such proceedings, he or she must provide his or her identification number in accordance with the Electronic Filing System data entry fields for identification number.

 ***Parties not named in the title of the documents***

 (2)	Where a party to any proceedings in the Supreme Court first files a document in such proceedings, and the name of the party does not appear in the title of the document but does appear in the body of the document, the identification number of the party should be provided in accordance with the Electronic Filing System data entry fields for identification number.